spacedsweden/node_sms_demo/readme.md

 npn start
 ```

-Take note of the callback url,
+Take note of the callback url, go your [dasbhoard](https://dashboard.sinch.com/sms/api/rest) and change the callback url to the ngrok domain you see.

 Open NGROK inspector <http://localhost:4040/inspect/http> and send an SMS to the number you specified in From.